ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 Once the changes to support the new target are merged into pyOCD master branch, and subsequently released in PyPi, one can use 'pip install pyOCD" to enable debug.

 ### 5. Debug Mbed OS programs

 #### 5.1 Update DAPLink interface firmware

 - Clone the latest DAPLink firmware with the new target support completed at Step 8.
 - Build DAPLink firmware release package and locate the generated .bin or .hex firmware under DAPLink\uvision_release\<your_board_name_if> directory per instructions at https://github.com/ARMmbed/DAPLink/tree/master/docs.
 - Update the Interface firmware by pressing the reset prior to plugging the USB cable to the host, then drag-n-dropping the interface firmware.

-10.2 Install pyOCD
+#### 5.2 Install pyOCD

-You'll need the pyOCD version completed at step 9.
+You need the pyOCD version completed at step 9.
 If the pyOCD version with the new target support hasn't been released, use the following command to invoke the local copy:

 ```
 pip install --editable <path_to_pyOCD_with_new_target_support>
 ```

-Make a note of the installation path of pyocd-gdbserver, you'll need it in the next step when you set up Debug Configuration inside the IDE.
+Make a note of the installation path of pyocd-gdbserver; you'll need it in the next step when you set up Debug Configuration inside the IDE.

 #### 5.3 Create GDB pyOCD debug configuration

 The following procedure is for Eclipse IDE, find similar settings for Keil and IAR.

-- Under Debugger, point Executable path and Actual executable path to the pyocd-gdbserver you installed at Step 10.2.
+- Under Debugger, point Executable path and Actual executable path to the pyocd-gdbserver you installed at Step 5.2.

-   For example,  /Library/Frameworks/Python.framework/Versions/2.7/bin/pyocd-gdbserver
+   For example,  `/Library/Frameworks/Python.framework/Versions/2.7/bin/pyocd-gdbserver`.

-- In GDB Client Setup, change the executable to arm-none-eabi-gdb which was part of the GNU Arm Embedded Toolchain installed at Step 4.
+- In GDB Client Setup, change the executable to `arm-none-eabi-gdb`, which was part of the GNU Arm Embedded Toolchain installed at Step 4.

-   For example, on Windows, it'll look like
+   For example, on Windows, it looks like:

    ```
    C:\Program Files (x86)\GNU Tools ARM Embedded\7 2017-q4-major\bin\arm-none-eabi-gdb.exe
    ```

-   On Mac, it may be:
+   On macOS, it may be:

    ```
    /usr/local/mbed-tools/gcc-arm-none-eabi-7-2017-q4-major/bin/arm-none-eabi-gdb